-A planned programme to check drains on the course on an annual basis will be developed, and where necessary drains will be rodded to clear blockages to ensure the free flow of water off the course.
+Drains on the course will be checked on a regular basis and where necessary drains will be rodded to clear blockages to ensure the free flow of water off the course.

-Improving course drainage in the long term must form a significant element of the 3year rolling course improvement plan.
-In the event of large scale schemes, a drainage expert should be consulted before commencement of work.
+Improving course drainage in the long term must form a significant element of the 3-year rolling course improvement plan.
+In the event of large-scale schemes, a drainage expert should be consulted before commencement of work.